 Mix to combine then fold in shredded mozzarella cheese and scoop the dip into a 2 quart baking dish.

 Top with more shredded cheese then cover and bake for 20 minutes at 400 degrees.
 Uncover and bake for 7-10 additional minutes, or until the cheese is golden brown and bubbly.
 Serve with gluten-free crostini (recipe below,) tortilla chips, crackers or crudite – then go. to.
 TOWN!!
 I hope you love this incredible dip mashup – enjoy!

 simple yet flavorful recipes that take the stress out of dinnertime

 Caesar Spinach and Artichoke Dip

-Caesar Spinach and Artichoke Dip kicks traditional spinach and artichoke dip up a notch!
-This 5 ingredient (plus seasoned salt!) easy, gluten-free dip recipe is irresistible.
+Caesar Spinach and Artichoke Dip takes traditional spinach and artichoke dip up a notch!
+This 5 ingredient, gluten free dip recipe is utterly irresistible.

 - 8oz 1/3 less-fat cream cheese, softened to room temperature

 - 1/2 cup gluten-free Caesar dressing (I use Primal Kitchen)